Confessions of a finance PR: Finance companies are led by people who aren’t tech savvy and will never be

 - Banks and startups might be embracing each other now, but they're still not exactly on the same page and definitely still operating on uneven fields.

 - Banks "should be focusing on the 'fin' targets and less on the 'tech' portion when it comes to media."

+It's hard to tell what really goes on inside a bank.
+Contrary to what they would have you believe -- that they're breaking down silos and collaborating more externally -- they're still staunch guardians of their IP.
 That's where the PR comes in: If they're to be believed, banks are hiring digital and tech talent and moving them all into the C-suite, they're investing in startups, partnering with startups, testing new technologies, thinking about blockchains, opening APIs to third party financial firms, opening innovation labs.